Isometric deformations of wave fronts at non-degenerate singular points: Isometric realizations of Kossowski metrics

 By Fact \ref{fact:k_n=k_nu}, $\kappa_\nu(t)$ coincides with the normal curvature of $f$ along $\sigma(t)$.
 Let $\mu(t)$ be the torsion function of the space curve $\Gamma(t)$.
-Since $p$ is an $A_2$ semi-definite point, $\sigma'(0)$ is not a null vector, and so, by Theorem~\ref{thm:main}, there exists a real analytic frontal germ $g$ at $p$ whose normal curvature and torsion along $g\circ \sigma(t)$ coincide with $\kappa_\nu(t)$ (cf. \eqref{eq:kappa0}) and $\mu(t)$, respectively.
+Since $p$ is an $A_2$ semi-definite point, $\sigma'(0)$ is not a null vector, and so, by Theorem~\ref{thm:main}, there exists a real analytic frontal germ $g$ at $p$ whose normal curvature and torsion along $g\circ \sigma(t)$ coincide with $\kappa_\nu(t)$ (cf.\ \eqref{eq:kappa0}) and $\mu(t)$, respectively.
 By this construction, the curvature function of the regular space curve $g\circ \sigma(t)$ equals $\kappa(t)$, and $\mu(t)$ gives the torsion function of $g\circ \sigma(t)$.
 Since $g\circ \sigma(t)$ and $\Gamma(t)$ are parametrized by an arc-length parameter and have the same curvature and torsion, we can conclude that $\Gamma(t)=g\circ \sigma(t)$.
-The property that $g$ has a cuspidal edge or a cuspidal cross cap at $p$ depends on the induced Kossowski metric of $f$ (cf. Theorem \ref{thm:main0}).
+The property that $g$ has a cuspidal edge or a cuspidal cross cap at $p$ depends on the induced Kossowski metric of $f$ (cf.\ Theorem \ref{thm:main0}).
 Thus, if $p$ is a cuspidal edge (resp. cuspidal cross cap) with respect to $f$, then this is so with respect to $g$, too.
-By the last assertion of Theorem \ref{thm:main}, the number of strong congruence classes of $g$ is at most two. \end{proof}
+By the last assertion of Theorem \ref{thm:main}, the number of strong congruence classes of $g$ is at most two. \end{proof} \begin{proof}[Proof of Corollary \ref{cor:cw}] Since $f_0$ and $f_1$ are isometric (cf. Definition \ref{def:isom}), there exists a local diffeomorphism $\phi$ such that $g_0:=f_0$ and $g_1:=f_1\circ \phi$ induce the same Kossowski metric $ds^2$.
+Let $p$ be a semi-definite point of $ds^2$, and $(u,v)$ a K-orthogonal coordinate system centered at $p$.
+We fix a unit normal vector field $\nu_i(u,v)$ of $f_i$, and then four real analytic functions

-\begin{proof}[Proof of Corollary \ref{cor:cw}] Since $f_0$ and $f_1$ are isometric (cf. Definition \ref{def:isom}), there exists a local diffeomorphism $\phi$ such that $g_0:=f_0$ and $g_1:=f_1\circ \phi$ induce the same Kossowski metric $ds^2$.
-Let $p$ be a semi-definite point of $ds^2$, and $(u,v)$ a {\rm K}-orthogonal coordinate system centered at $p$.
-We fix a unit normal vector field $\nu_i(u,v)$ of $f_i$, and then four real analytic functions $A_i(u,v),B_i(u,v),C_i(u,v),D_i(u,v)$ are determined.
+are determined.
 Then $(A_i,C_i)$ ($i=0,1$) can be considered as a solution of \eqref{eq:standard_form} which induces $f_i$.
 We then set

 The sign of the limiting normal curvature of the characteristic curve of $f_i$ with respect to $\nu_i$ is equal to the sign of $-a_i(u)$.
 So, as long as considering isometric deformations with non-vanishing limiting normal curvature, the sign of $\kappa_\nu$ does not change.
 So, to deform $(f_0,\nu_0)$ to $(f_1,\nu_1)$ continuously, we must adjust the sign of $\pm \nu_i$ ($i=0,1$).
 Replacing the sign of $\nu_i$ of $f_i$ for each $i=0,1$ if necessary, we may assume that $a_0(u),a_1(u)<0$, where we used the fact that the limiting normal curvature of $f_i$ does not vanish.
 For each $s\in [0,1]$, we set